aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 - Total dataset size: 467.8 MiB
 - 15 million rows with mixed data types (integers, decimals, dates, and varchar)

-The data resides in an OVH S3-compatible object storage bucket, and each file contains roughly 937,500 rows.
+The data resides in an OVH S3-compatible object storage bucket in the Gravelines region, and each file contains roughly 937,500 rows.
 This distribution allows us to test parallel loading strategies effectively - there's enough data to see performance differences, but not so much that individual test runs become impractical.

 ## FastTransfer in Action: The Command That Does the Heavy Lifting